iPlumb3r/EntangledBootstrap/4_Functionalities/ReadMe.md

 ... and/or when the Ecosystem Mapping scope should be extended to an unknow new domain
 => This is the case for the __extensional aspect__ of the #Model (= #ExtensionalModel)

-In this mode, it could appears incoherency #KnowledgeBase and the #Model, is NOT critical, ...
+In this mode, it could appears incoherencies #KnowledgeBase and the #Model, is NOT critical, ...
 ... but those incoherencies should be easily detected, both :
 * At the #KnowledgeBase level, when some #Individual are characterised by #Property and/or #Relation not allowed at the #Model level
 * At the #Model level, when news #Property and/or #Relation are used by some #Individuals

-=> This could permit the User to solve incoherencies, either by deleting "wrong" information at the #KnowledgeBase level, either by accepting new "rigth" constraints at the #Model level
+=> This could permit the User to solve incoherencies :
+* either by deleting "wrong" information at the #KnowledgeBase level,
+* either by accepting new "rigth" constraints at the #Model level.

 User Functions
 ==